fotonauts/fwissr/README.md

 }
 ```

-In that case, the settings for that configuration will be prefixed with `/my_app`.
+The settings for that configuration will be prefixed with the file name.

 For example, with that `/etc/my_app.json`: